 - are a high school graduate or equivalent, or at least 18 years of age

 - are kind, curious, and confident with a “can-do” attitude

-- have exceptional mentoring skills, including effective communication, responsiveness, enthusiasm, resourcefulness, sense of humor, and patience
+- have exceptional mentoring skills, including effective communication, responsiveness, enthusiasm, resourcefulness, sense of humor, self-control, and patience

 - have superior verbal, interpersonal, and listening communication skills